 “Our goal is to work together to develop and execute an innovative plan to reduce the number/percentage of households residing in poverty and increase the number/percentage with earned income above poverty.”

-The ESPRI Anti-Poverty Initiative is structured to include representation from local government officials, advocates from nonprofit organizations, local school district representatives, social services, and most importantly, residents who have lived or are currently living in poverty.
+United Way of the Dutchess-Orange Region is the coordinating organization for the Newburgh Anti-Poverty Task Force.
+It's structured to include representation from local government officials, advocates from nonprofit organizations, local school district representatives, social services, and most importantly, residents who have lived or are currently living in poverty.
 Once the taskforce has identified high need issues, neighborhoods, and common problems, with Newburgh residents’ input, they will select one or more focus areas or issues that need to be addressed, before developing a plan on how the funding will be utilized.
 The plan will have to include measurable objectives as well as a timeframe for completion during Phase Two.

-For more information, contact Rae Leiner, Director of the Anti-Poverty Initiative: email@example.com or 845-471-1900 ext 3100
+For more information, contact Melissa Clark, Director of ESPRI Newburgh, 845-471-1900 ext 3128 or firstname.lastname@example.org